The Special Ed Advocate newsletter

 educational progress; chart out test scores; write SMART IEPs goals and objectives; learn how to use NCLB as a tool to open doors to services, learn how to create paper trails; write effective letters, and use advocacy strategies to negotiate for appropriate special education programs.
-We limit the number of Boot Camps to five per year and one per region of
+We limit the number of Boot Camps to two or three per year and one per region of